u/Brampton_Speaks

 All residents avoid it (warm, no pressure, gross overall.
 I have only seen dogs drink from it in recent years.).
 There's a Dasani/Coke Machine next to it that some resort to purchasing.
 We can do better for Park visitors across the city.

-Terrible Chinguacousy Park Drinking Water Fountain
+Terrible Chinguacousy Park Water Drinking Fountain

 The indoor fountains at the rec centres and city buildings have limited accessibility depending on their operating hours.
 We should have multiple fountains across our largest parks accessible anytime during operational seasons.

 Few people know about the fountain at Ken Whillans square, it's also poor with similar issues.
-Gage Park no longer has any drinking fountains.

 Our 2 main outdoor summer festival areas in Brampton that attracts hundreds of thousands of visitors are lacking.